shafayatsaad/food_whisperer/README.md

-# Firebase Studio
+# Food Whisperer

-This is a NextJS starter in Firebase Studio.
+This is the Food Whisperer project, built with Next.js.

 To get started, take a look at src/app/page.tsx.